-To this end, the department is committed to improving equity and inclusiveness among our students, staff, and faulty by:
+To this end, the department is committed to improving equity and inclusiveness among our students, staff, and faculty by:

 - Providing an environment for all individuals, including those from underrepresented groups, to excel in their academic and professional development.